 We organise and support a range of other family-friendly events throughout the year.

-We provide funding of up to $200 per person for young people to attend development or leadership courses.
+We provide funding of up to $500 per person for young people to participate in development or leadership oportunities.
 It's easy to apply, and the funding is available all year round.

 We run the Enviroschools programme in Tasman District, supporting early childhood centres and schools commit to sustainability - we believe environmental education for our younger generation holds the key to a more sustainable future for our region.

 The national Enviroschools programme aims to foster a generation of people who instinctively think and act sustainably.

 Caring for a worm farm is a popular activity for Enviroschools, and can be a first step towards a rich environmental learning experience.

 Initially students may learn how a worm farm works and enjoy being kaitiaki/guardians of the worms.